davebenson/doom4-walkthrough/README.md

 Follow the waypoint and Exit the Facility.

-# Mission 5: Argent Energy Tower "???"
+# Mission 5: Argent Energy Tower "Argent Tower"
 We start the level getting new Jumping abilities, the Jump Boots.
 Then we cross a damaged bridge to the Tower itself.